 We designed our front deck so that the direction of the deck boards would run front to back.

 TIP: If the lumber store your dealing with does not have the exact size of lumber you’ve ordered they will often times substitute it with boards of greater length.

-This was the case with our requested 8ft PT Deck Boards and we ended up with 10ft deck boards instead.
+This was the case when we ordered our 8ft deck boards and we ended up with 10ft deck boards instead.

 There’s something incredible satisfying about no longer having to sit on the ground, working in the mud and finally having a large work surface to… well to work on.

-In the next phase of the cabin build we’ll be raising the walls so get ready for some framing action and this this platform to start coming to life.
+In the next phase of the cabin build we’ll be raising the walls so get ready for some framing action.

-If you’ve enjoyed the progress so far please let us know below and share our build with your friends, family and all over your social media.
+If you’ve enjoyed the progress so far please let us know below and share.

 See you at the top!